GabriG23/visual-geolocalization-project/README.md

 - Make the reranking on a specific query, visualizing also the change of position of each positive image with respect to the original order and obtaining a raw values of both recalls as a reference.
 - Eventually download the output of the model for the whole validation set in order to execute the tuning of the parameters offline.
-- Finetuning the parameters on the validation set online by chosind different value of K, the descriptor matching threshold and the ransac residual threshold.
+- Finetuning the parameters on the validation set online by choosing different value of K, the descriptor matching threshold and the ransac residual threshold.